maksim36ua/CodewarsDigest/README.md

 # CodewarsDigest.
-# Current version vith complete functionality: 1.2.
+# Current version with complete functionality: 1.2.
 IT KPI codewars.com digest (http://blog.itkpi.pp.ua/codewars-digest-week-1)

 Repository with projects for creating digests of IT KPI clan on codewars.com.
 Examples of digest itself can be found here: https://goo.gl/rDVMd7